bfindleton/Cartalog/readme.txt

 = What other cart vendors are you planning to support? =

-WooCommerce, for one.
 Support for other carts will depend on demand.
 Request one if you like.

 == Screenshots ==